Jduarte-z/NarrowSense_h2_in_URPs_GP2/README.md

 sample5ID	2	2	72
 </details>

-### Step 2.a - run the PCA pipeline
+#### Step 2.a - run the PCA pipeline
 Run the following Rscript in order to compute the principal components through PC-AiR (https://onlinelibrary.wiley.com/doi/10.1002/gepi.21896) and PC-Relate (http://dx.doi.org/10.1016/j.ajhg.2015.11.022.) methods (available through the R package GENESIS.

+For running cov-LDSC we must restrict ourselves to an unrelated dataset, and require global ancestry estimates of the cohorts through principal component analysis.

-We choose this particular methods since underrepresented populations tend to be admixed, and classical methods to tease apart the related and unrelated datasets could be confused in the presence of genetic admixture.
-Since both relatedness and admixture are continuum of genetic distance.
+We choose this particular set of methods since underrepresented populations tend to be admixed, and classical methods tend to have problems when a dataset contains related individuals and admixture of genetic ancestry.
+Since both are continuum of genetic distance.
+PC-AiR and PC-Relate explicitly model these differences providing more accurate estimates of principal component analysis and kinship estimation.

-The yield of this approach compared to other more classical methods is not that much different in terms of adjustment for population structure (both can diminish the discovery of spurious association in single variant association testing, see: https://doi.org/10.1101/2025.05.27.25328444, results section).
+The yield of this approach compared to other more classical methods is not that much different in terms of adjustment for population structure (both can control spurious association in single variant association testing, see: https://doi.org/10.1101/2025.05.27.25328444, results section).
 However, since here we are interested in capturing as accurate as possible the h2 estimates, methods that account for population structure in an ancestry-aware approach, are highly encouraged.

 Example of command line:
 ```